A resource for investigating brain disorders

 Data Use Agreement

-CALM-Brain is distributed to the greater scientific community by the CBM-ADBS study under the following terms:
+CALM-Brain is distributed to the greater scientific community under the following terms:

-1. You agree not to attempt to establish the identity of or to make contact with any of the included human participants.
-This prohibition includes, but is not limited to, the use of facial recognition and 3D facial rendering technologies.
+1. You will not attempt to establish the identity of or to make contact with any of the included human participants.
+This includes but is not limited to, genomic identification, facial recognition and 3D facial rendering.

-1. Acknowledgments: "Data was provided [in part] by CALM-Brain [insert appropriate release version].
-Data in the CALM-Brain resouce was collected by CBM-ADBS study.”
+1. Acknowledgments: "Data was provided [in part] by CALM-Brain [insert appropriate release version].”

-2. Citation: Until a journal article is available for the resource, please cite the below reference.
+2. Citation: Until a journal article is available for the data resource, please cite the below reference.

 • Viswanath, B., Rao, N.P., Narayanaswamy, J.C. et al. Discovery biology of neuropsychiatric syndromes (DBNS): a center for integrating clinical medicine and basic science.
 BMC Psychiatry 18, 106 (2018). doi: https://doi.org/10.1186/s12888-018-1674-2.

-4. You acknowledge that failure to comply with these data use terms may result in the termination of your right to access and use the CALM-Brain resource.
+7. Failure to abide by these data use terms may result in termination of your permissions to access and use of CALM-Brain data.

 Who Can Obtain Access?